Table of Contents

 unfio scans (and optionally dumps) a binary file, created with a FORTRAN program with the form='unformatted' OPEN statement.

 It is currently only implemented for BSD-type fortran compilers with arbitrary endianism of the bytes (i.e. probably excluding VMS and Cray compilers).
 Depending on the compiler, the header size can be 8 instead of the classic 4.
-See header=P below.
+See header= below.

 Parameters